dhanraj6/Facebook-scraper/README.md

 # Facebook-scraper

-A python script to scraper data from facebook pages.
+A python script to scrape the data from facebook pages.

 ## Steps